 Our platform is designed to improve patient outcomes through superior clinical quality.
 Privia brings a value-based philosophy of clinical care that leads to higher quality results.
 Through advanced analytics we identify rising risk and high-risk patients, and ensure that all patients receive the necessary preventive care.
 We provide additional clinical support to our Privia Providers and patients through an integrated care team model-including nurse care managers, care coordinators, chronic care (such as diabetes), behavioral health, palliative care, and more.
 Unlike most traditional medical groups, our care team is seamlessly integrated into the entire care experience, working off of the same patient record and integrated into practice workflows, rather than a disconnected third-party vendor.
 This approach has led to favorable outcomes; for example, patients enrolled in our diabetes management program experience on average 30% lower emergency room visits, 38% lower hospitalizations, and 27% lower cost of care.
-Privia is also recognized for being in the top 20th percentile of comparable MSSP ACOs nationally in HbA1c control for diabetic patients and in the top 30th percentile for quality measures such as fall risk screening, colorectal cancer screening, and breast cancer screening.
+Privia is also recognized for being in the top 20th percentile of comparable MSSP ACOs nationally in quality measures such as fall risk screening, controlling high blood pressure, and HbA1c control for diabetic patients.

 We provide the benefit of scale while also offering flexibility with ownership structures.
-Physicians and providers join our single-TIN Medical Group in geographic markets while maintaining significant autonomy and retaining ownership of their legacy practice assets.
+Physicians and providers join our single-TIN Medical Group in each geographic market while maintaining significant autonomy and retaining ownership of their legacy practice assets.
 Physicians and providers are able to join our platform regardless of whether they are independent, affiliated or employed by a larger provider entity, such as a health system, large medical group, or other captive physician models.
 Our scale, technology-enabled platform, more competitive payer contracts, leading practice operations and physician governance are designed to enable our Privia Providers' practices to grow revenue and succeed in VBC reimbursement models.